jbreeden/clang2json/README.md

 - Reads declarations of classes, structs, fields, functions, parameters, macros, typedefs, etc., from header files.
 - Prints the declaration information complete with type data as line-delimited json.
-- The output is suitable for use in code generators (say for [generating mruby bindings](https://github.com/jbreeden/mruby-bindings)) or whatever else you may need the type information of a library for.
+- The output is suitable for use in code generators (say for [generating mruby bindings](https://github.com/jbreeden/mruby-bindings)) or whatever else you may need the type information from a library for.

 ## Output Format
 Not _stictly_ defined at the moment.
 Have a look at [libapr.json](https://github.com/jbreeden/clang2json/blob/master/libapr.json) for an example.